Skip to main content

 SCAAK also informs its members about the latest developments and disseminates IAASB exposure drafts to SCAAK members to submit comments.

-SCAAK has demonstrated that, within the scope of its authority, it is committed to meet the SMO 3 obligations and has established ongoing processes to maintain compliance.
+SCAAK has demonstrated that, within the scope of its authority, it is committed to meet the SMO 3 obligations and has established ongoing processes to maintain compliance; although the translation process should try to reduce the time lag between the latest Handbook issued by IAASB and when it is effective in the jurisdiction.
 SCAAK is encouraged, if deemed pertinent, to consider participating in the international standard-setting by providing comments to the IAASB Exposure Drafts and other public consultations, possibly as part of a joint effort at the regional level.

 As a licensed association of accountants and auditors, SCAAK is required by the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 to adopt the IESBA Code of Ethics for application by its members.

-To support its members with the implementation of the ethical requirements, SCAAK reports that it regularly updates its initial professional development and continuing professional development (CPD) courses to incorporate latest developments.
-In 2019, SCAAK organized CPD on the NOCLAR standard and a workshop to raise awareness of importance of ethics in professional development of accountancy professionals.
-In 2020, a significant focus was on ethical considerations in digitalization and cybersecurity.
+To support its members with the implementation of the ethical requirements, SCAAK reports that it regularly updates its initial professional development and continuing professional development (CPD) courses to incorporate latest developments and IESBA pronouncements.

 SCAAK is committed to fulfilling its obligations under SMO 4 within the scope of its responsibility and has established processes to review and improve compliance on an ongoing basis.
-SCAAK is encouraged to consider enhancing its activities to support implementation of the Code by its members as well as more robust agenda in raising awareness of the profession and business community.
+SCAAK is encouraged to consider enhancing its activities to support implementation of the Code by its members.
 If deemed pertinent, SCAAK may also consider participating in the international standard-setting by providing comments to the IESBA Exposure Drafts and other public consultations, possibly as part of a joint effort at the regional level.

 Current Status: Review & Improve

-SCAAK has also worked to incorporate IPSAS into its initial and continuing professional development requirements and reports to provide translated IPSAS and other IPSASB pronouncements to members and to the Government.
-The society also reports to provide its comments to IPSASB exposure drafts.
+SCAAK has also worked to incorporate IPSAS into its initial and continuing professional development requirements and reports to provide translated IPSAS and other IPSASB pronouncements to members and to the government.
+The association also reports to provide its comments to IPSASB exposure drafts.

 Of note is SCAAK’s involvement in the education of accountants providing services in the public sector.
 In 2009, SCAAK signed a Memorandum of Understanding (MoU) with the Ministry of Finance for certification of civil servants and accordingly, SCAAK is the sole authorized body to train, organize exams, and certify candidates in the field of public sector accounting in Kosovo.

 In 2009-2011, SCAAK and the Ministry of Finance established the Public Financial Management (PFM) Training Program with the aim of equipping financial officers in the public sector with necessary skills to improve financial management and reporting in the public sector.
 Subsequently, in November 2015, SCAAK signed an MoU with the Chartered Institute of Public Finance and Accountancy (CIPFA) for a joint PFM certification scheme to strengthen public financial management capacity in the country.
 The MoU was further extended in 2020.
 The joint CIPFA program consists of two levels (i) Accounting Technician and (ii) Public Sector Certified Auditor.
-The organizations work together to develop and implement a co-branded professional training program for public servants in Kosovo and for a new generation of interested students to eventually become professionally qualified members with both SCAAK and CIPFA.
-A series of Train the Trainer workshops and the translation of the training materials were completed in 2016 and in 2016 the certification program was implemented.
+The organizations work together to develop and implement a co-branded professional training program for public servants in Kosovo and for new interested students to eventually become professionally qualified members with both SCAAK and CIPFA.

-Another important initiative has been the establishment of a new certification scheme for Public Sector Auditors of the National Audit Office (NAO) in November 2016 in coordination with the Office of the Auditor General.
-In 2019, SCAAK reached agreement with NAO for delivering CPDs for their staff on IPSAS and ISSAIs.
+Another important initiative has been the establishment of a certification scheme for Public Sector Auditors of the National Audit Office (NAO) in November 2016 in coordination with the Office of the Auditor General.
+In 2019, SCAAK reached agreement with NAO for delivering CPDs on yearly bases for their staff on IPSAS and ISSAIs.

-To address the needs of stakeholders, SCAAK has created a specialized program for forensic accounting.
+To address the needs of stakeholders, SCAAK has also created a specialized program for forensic accounting.
 The purpose of this program is to help fight corruption and pave the way for economic development by building investigative capacity in the field of economic crimes.
-As part of this program, officials from government institutions such as the Prosecution, Kosovo Police, Customs, Financial Intelligence Unit, Anti-Corruption Agency, and BIRN investigative journalists completed the training and examinations for this program.
+Officials from government institutions such as the Prosecution, Kosovo Police, Customs, Financial Intelligence Unit, Anti-Corruption Agency, and BIRN investigative journalists completed the training and examinations for this program.

 SCAAK has demonstrated that, within the scope of its authority, it is committed to meet the SMO 5 obligations and has established ongoing processes to maintain compliance.
 SCAAK is encouraged to provide an update in its SMO Action Plan on the specific initiatives undertaken to promote the adoption of accrual-basis IPSAS in the jurisdiction.